Published on 22 Oct 2021

 Pick Your Platform

 There are plenty of platforms to choose from, so it’s key to work out which one has all the best features for you.
 We use riverside.fm – a welcome improvement to recording conversations on conference calls.
-It allows you to record each video separately and locally on each participant’s hard drive and then it uploads them to the cloud where you can download them from.
-What does this mean?
-Well – the quality of the recording isn’t at the mercy of the internet bandwidth.
+It allows you to record each video separately and locally on each participant’s hard drive and then it uploads them to the cloud where you can download them.
+This means the quality of the recording isn’t at the mercy of internet bandwidth.
 That’s a big improvement right there.

 Getting Ready to Go